Lichtso/curve_cad/README.md

 ### Slice Mesh
 Creates a toolpath with a defined offset to the selected mesh.

-### Rect Macro
-Creates a toolpath for a rectangular area.

-### Drill Macro
-Creates a toolpath for a circular hole.

 ### Truncate
 Add an "empty" of type "cube" and transform it to your wishes.
 Select some curve objects and the empty cube last so that it becomes the active object.
 Now, apply the truncate operator to cutoff all the polygon splines inside the curves at the empty cubes boundaries.
 Optionally, movements to the top of the volume (Z-hops) can be added.

+### Rect Macro
+Creates a toolpath for a rectangular area.

-### Array
+### Drill Macro
-Select some polygon splines in edit mode to duplicate, shift and connect them (like the array modifier).
+Creates a toolpath for a circular hole.

 ## File > Export